ackvf/terraria/README.md

-## Motivation
+### Motivation

-Having used other Dockerized dedicated Terraria servers before, it was always immensely painful having to reinstall images and recreate containers from scratch whenever new Terraria version was released - and now multiply the pain by number of running instances...
+Having used other Dockerized dedicated Terraria servers, it was always immensely painful having to reinstall images and recreate containers from scratch whenever new Terraria version was released - and now multiply the pain by number of running instances...
 I was certain that it should be possible to make this flow easier.
 This here is my attempt at that.